-2) Northern Sangre de Cristo landscape (deer, elk, bighorn sheep)
+3) Northern Sangre de Cristo landscape (deer, elk, bighorn sheep)

 Deer, elk, and bighorn sheep summer in the high elevations of the Northern Sangre de Cristo Mountain range.
 Winter conditions can force these herds to lower elevations but exact wintering areas and movement corridors are unknown.
-In addition, some elk migrants are thought to move south into New Mexico from Colorado in the northernmost part of the landscape, but little information is known about this migration or the corridor(s) utilized.
+In addition, some elk are thought to migrate south from Colorado into New Mexico in the northernmost part of the landscape, but little information is known about this migration or the corridor(s) utilized.

 The landownership in the Northern Sangre de Cristo Mountains is comprised of US Forest Service, private, Department Wildlife Management Areas, and Tribal properties.
-Map 2 depicts the general area of interest associated with this priority corridor.
+Figure 5 depicts the general area of interest associated with this priority corridor.
 The habitat ranges from alpine tundra at the highest elevation, mixed conifer-aspen forests and oak woodlands at the midelevations, and sagebrush flats intermixed with agriculture and urban development at lower elevations.

 Because this area is a recreational destination with an expanding human population that also has potential for mineral extraction, the risk of development and fragmentation is high.
 Development in this portion of the Sangre de Cristo Mountains could sever seasonal movements and prevent animals from reaching their seasonal ranges or remove wintering areas altogether.
-In addition, a high number of wildlife-vehicle collisions occur along NM 522 every year.
-Wildlife fencing and associated wildlife crossings at vehicle collision hotspots on NM 522 would help reduce collisions and maintain intact corridors between winter and summer ranges.
+In addition, a high number of wildlife-vehicle collisions occur along NM 522 and NM 38 every year.